Leucospermum vestitum: Distribution, habitat and ecology

 The silky-haired pincushion can be found between Heerenlogementberg (halfway between Klawer and Graafwater) in the north, through the Clanwilliam, Ceres, Piketberg and Tulbagh districts to the Breede River Valley, several kilometers north of Worcester in the south.
-It was collected on three occasions on the Cape Peninsula (Table Mountain, Lion's Head and Green Point but since 1886 it seems to have disappeared.
+It was collected on three occasions on the Cape Peninsula (Table Mountain, Lion's Head and Green Point) but since 1886 it seems to have disappeared.
 It also went extinct on the Paarl mountain, close to Paarl.
 The silky-haired pincushion seems to agree with a range of ecological circumstances, apart from a well-drained rocky slope of Table Mountain Sandstone.
 It grows at an altitude of 70–1400 m (200–4000 ft), where it mostly appears on slopes facing north or west.
 It is very tolerant of drought, which frequently occurs in the arid type of fynbos where it grows, with average annual precipitation as low as 250 mm (10 in).
-In the Tulbagh valley plants will mostly have a stiff upright habit while in northerly populations the shrub are rather more sprawling.
+In the Tulbagh valley, plants will mostly have a stiff upright habit while in northerly populations the shrub are rather more sprawling.

 The flowers of Leucospermum vestitum are pollinated by birds like the Cape sugarbird and several species of sunbird, that come to feed on the nectar.
 When the fruits are ripe, about two months after flowering, these fall to the ground, where they attract the attention of ants with the fleshy pale coating called the elaiosome.
 The ants carry the fruits away to their nests and eat the elaiosome, while the smooth, hard seeds that remain do not fit within the ants' jaws and so remain stored safely underground.
 The mature plants are killed by the wildfires that naturally occur in the fynbos where it lives.
 The seeds germinate because of the increased daily temperature fluctuations caused by the removal of the overhead vegetation, and chemicals that wash out of the char during the winter rains, so regenerating the local population.

 Use

 L. vestitum is one of several species of Leucospermum that are used as cut flower, in particular because it combines showy flowers heads with long straight stems.
-It is used as a parent for creating Leucospermum hybrids fit for both the garden and the cutflower market.
+It is used as a parent for creating Leucospermum hybrids fit for both the garden and the cut-flower market.